 This is sometimes an area where creativity is needed.
 There are a multitude of ways for the parents to remain a part of the children’s live other than every other weekend and two weeks in the summer.
 If the parents will put their differences aside for a brief period and focus on their children and how they can both remain an integral part of their lives, very unique and goal oriented solutions can be reached and all parties, especially the children, will be winners.

 Child custody is also not a stagnant process.
-As the children grow and reach new levels their needs will change and while those changes can be somewhat foreseen at the time of the divorce, the parents need to be ready to reassess the situation on a regular basis and make adjustments that will meet the children's over changing needs.
+As the children grow and reach new levels their needs will change and while those changes can be somewhat foreseen at the time of the divorce, the parents need to be ready to reassess the situation on a regular basis and make adjustments that will meet the children’s over changing needs.
 If the parents cannot work together on parenting their children they will often find themselves back in court with a judge making the decision.
 While Tennessee’s judges work very hard to find the best solution, it is much better for the parents to find their own solutions outside of court.
+Relocation statues have been revised and are now more favorable to the primary residential parent relocating.

 Second only to custody is child support.
 It is safe to say that in the vast majority of cases the primary parent will receive child support from the other parent.
 In Tennessee this is a formula-based process with little judicial interference.
 You can find the Tennessee child support calculator here.
 Child support, just like the child’s needs, is not necessarily a fixed amount over time.
 As the children’s needs and parents’ income changes it is often time to go back to court to seek a modification of custody, visitation, and/or child support.
 Once again, if the parents cannot agree, the judge will make the decisions.

-Nothing deserves more attention in a divorce than the issues surround child custody and support.
+Nothing deserves more attention in a divorce than the issues surrounding child custody and support.
 We at the Tull Law Firm, PLLC take a very special interest in these matters and are ready to help parents in meeting the needs of their children.
-If you need assistance in this or any area, please call us at 615.953.9070 or contact us by any of the means listed on the Contact Us page.
+If you need assistance in this or any area, please call us at 615.530.5719 or contact us by any of the means listed on the Contact Us page.